goelharshit562/goelharshit562/README.md

 - 🔭 I’m currently working on **project based on Data Analytics, Data science, Machine Learning**

-- 🌱 I’m currently learning **Machine Learning along with Statistics**
+- 🌱 I’m currently learning **Machine Learning along with Statistics** and also learning Backend development

 - 💬 Ask me about **Python and Data Analysis**